The Ladybird invasion-What you need to know

 As a non-native species damaging to our native wildlife, it may be tempting to destroy Harlequin ladybirds.
 However experts agree that Harlequins are now so abundant, widespread and fast-breeding in the UK that killing any you see will have no impact on their numbers in the long term.
 Moreover, unlike many non-native species resident in the wild in Britain such as Grey squirrels and Signal crayfish, it is not illegal to release Harlequin ladybirds into the wild under UK law, so it is fine to put them back outside.
 Note that spraying pesticides in your property is more harmful to your health than ladybirds would be.

 Even if you don’t mind sharing your home with Harlequins, the house is not the best place for them to hibernate.
 Central heating will cause them to wake up and move about, using up their fat reserves so that they may die of exhaustion.
 Hibernating ladybirds also need a degree of humidity and houses tend to be too dry, so they can become dehydrated.
-It is best to relocate them outside to find a more suitable hibernation spot or in an outbuilding with an easy escape, which provides them with a cooler and more humid refuge.
+It is best to relocate them outside to find a more suitable hibernation spot.

 Remove ladybirds you have found manually.
 You can use a glass and card (as with spiders) for individual ladybirds, or a dustpan and brush works well for removing clusters.
 For ladybirds clustering in high places, use a vacuum cleaner with a stocking or tights stretched over the tube where it connects to the hose, then empty them out immediately in a new location.